zeroSteiner/AdvancedHTTPServer/docs/source/overview.rst

   server = AdvancedHTTPServer(RequestHandler, address=('0.0.0.0', 8081))

+.. deprecated:: 2.0.12

+  The *address* keyword argument has been deprecated in favor of the *addresses* keyword argument.
+It should not be used in new code.

 Bind to one or more interfaces using the *addresses* (plural) keyword argument to the :meth:`AdvancedHTTPServer.__init__` method.